Nicolas-Le-Roux/Image_Analysis_Project/README.md

   - pandas
   - re
   - time
-  - torch

 **Remark**: The PyTorch version used is a nightly build, meaning it is not a full release.
 This was a necessary choice since the working CUDA version was too advanced for PyTorch's full releases at the time.
+See at https://pytorch.org/get-started/locally/ for the available versions.